-This assessment has recently been conducted by a registered valuer, and the revised asset data has been included in the 2022 Long-Term Financial Plan.
+This assessment has recently been conducted by a registered valuer, and the revised asset data has been included in the 2017 Long-Term Financial Plan.

-The review also highlighted that Council needs to implement and maintain a formal regular inspection program, as at present Council inspects

-Bridge and Culvert conditions on a reactive basis or through customer requests.
-This is being completed as part of Council's Asset Management

-Improvement Plan, and the maintenance inspection schedules will be activated in the corporate asset management system by 30 June 2023.
+The review also highlighted that Council needs to implement and maintain a formal regular inspection program, as at present Council inspects Bridge and Culvert conditions on a reactive basis or through customer requests.
+This will be completed as part of Council's Asset Management Improvement Plan, and the data will be imported into the corporate asset management systems by 30 June 2020.